cypress-io/react-tooltip/README.md

 className | 'tooltip' | Class applied to the tooltip wrapperClassName | '' | Class applied to the `<span>` that wraps the children of `<Tooltip>` updateCue | undefined | A prop that indicates that the tooltip's position should update.
 If the size of the tooltip target changes while the tooltip is showing, the tooltip won't know to update its position.
-Set this to something that's tied to the target's size or just to a new value to trigger an update of the tooltip's position. clickable | undefined | Can the user mouse over the popper to click it?
+Set this to something that's tied to the target's size or just to a new value to trigger an update of the tooltip's position.

 ## Development